aidanbh16/Color-Change-Website/README.md

 # Color-Change-Website
-A website I created to start dipping my toes into learning Javascript
+This is a website I created to start dipping my toes into learning Javascript.
+I decided looking into learning full stack development and have a personal portfolio website currently in the making.
+This website was a testing ground for me to start learning some Javascript to eventually implement into my website.
+I hope to have my website up within the next few months.
+Thank you for checking out my source code.